 We ranked every operator against four P2P-specific criteria that map onto the real problem of pricing and running a fixed A-to-B ride at a number that does not move.
 None of the criteria are guesses.

 Published flat-rate P2P pricing.
 The defining feature of a good P2P product is a flat rate you can see before you book.
 We weighted operators that publish or document a flat P2P rate over operators that price every run by individual quote.
-Detailed Drivers publishes a four-tier P2P sheet — $100 sedan, $120 Escalade, $250 S-Class, $450 Sprinter — which is the clearest published P2P sheet in the comparison set.
+Detailed Drivers publishes a four-tier hourly sheet on a two-hour minimum — $100 Executive Sedan, $120 First Class SUV, $170 S-Class, $200 Sprinter per hour — plus flat airport transfers, the clearest published rate structure in the comparison set.

 Fleet tier.
 A complete P2P operator runs the full range — a sedan for a solo executive run, an Escalade for a small group, an S-Class for a premium transfer, and a Sprinter for a group P2P.
 We weighted operators that run the full sedan-to-Sprinter ladder over single-tier fleets.